davidtstafford/sql-cubed/blog/2018-12-17-Breadcrumb-in-SQL-and-Graph/index.md

 > Side note

-While i was writing this, a useful query that I was using was to count to amount of reports that globally roll up the each person.
+While i was writing this, I made use of a useful query to count the amount of reports that globally roll up to each person.
 I achieved this in cypher by running

 ```sql